-The Cable-Tec Expo® program committee has organized the technical workshops into ten tracks to help you customize your experience.
+The Cable-Tec Expo® program committee has organized the technical workshops into eight tracks to help you customize your experience.

 WIRELINE ACCESS NETWORK

 The future of DOCSIS®/FDX

 Use cases of coherent optics

 The future IP network—solutions and architectures for cloud control and applications

 Last-mile technologies/smart segmentation—the cable industry will have access to many technologies (5G fixed, 5G mobile, LPWAN, Wi-Fi, FTTP, FDX, D3.1, etc.) to facilitate customers’ future requirements.
 How do we optimize network architectures to meet future demands of both consumers and businesses?

 5G and cable—how do we capitalize on the opportunities for the cable industry?

 The evolution of wireless technologies and cable’s role